ccarabine/junior-dev-talent/readme/docs/user_story_testing.md

 2. Navigate to subscribe to our newsletter, enter email address and click join
 3. Navigate and click on Follow us on facebook
 4. Navigate and click on Privacy policy
-5. Navigate and click on Terms of use

 This action was tested on a logged in user, not logged user and admin